MrZkexe/FazJammer-2-antenas/README.md

+This project is a fork designed to use two antennas; the original project is [this one](https://github.com/system-linux/FazJammer)

 # ESP8266 BLE(Bluetooth) & Wi-Fi Jammer

 This project aims to develop a jammer using ESP8266 to interfere with BLE and Wi-Fi networks.
 The project utilizes the RF24 library to generate interference in the 2.4 GHz bands and provides user feedback via an OLED display.